Battle of Benghazi (2014–2017): Sidi Akribesh siege

 On 22 July 2017, heavy fighting erupted in Bela Square.
 Two Ansar Al-Sharia leaders were believed to be holed up in the area, identified as Abdullah Buzgeia and Ahmed bin Shatwan.
 Meanwhile, Saiqa Special Forces spokesman Milad Al-Zwai said that the militants controlled an area of just 150 square metres and that after its capture the LNA's operation in Benghazi would end.
 Six LNA troops were killed while eight were injured in the clashes.
-Five days later, the militants in Sidi Akribesh were confined to one building according to a Saiqa Special Forces spokesman with most of them wearing suicide vests.
+Five days later, the militants in Sidi Akribesh were confined to one building, with most of them wearing suicide vests, according to a Saiqa Special Forces spokesman.

 Ibrahim Bunuwara, who was said to earlier have been one of Ansar al-Sharia's top commanders in Sidi Akribesh, was captured, reportedly in Al-Khums.

-Though LNA's operational focus had shifted to Derna by August 2017, it was reported that some militants were still holding out in Sidi Akribesh.
+Though the LNA's operational focus had shifted to Derna by August 2017, it was reported that some militants were still holding out in Sidi Akribesh.
 It was reported during the next month that a group of militants was still holding out in the area and inflicting casualties on the LNA.
 The LNA continued to insist that the surviving militants were confined to a few buildings.
 Meanwhile, the Jalaa Hospital was reported to have stated that four soldiers died, while 66 were injured in August.

 In November 2017, LNA commanders abandoned their plan to starve out the remaining militants.
 Meanwhile, an LNA warplane launched airstrikes on the district for the first time in weeks.
 After that, the LNA advanced, but apparently met stiff resistance, with three soldiers killed and 12 wounded.
 One of the militants was also killed.
-On 9 November, one soldier and several Islamists were killed when LNA's special forces moved into Khreibish district, one of the remaining pockets of resistance.
+On 9 November, one soldier and several Islamists were killed when LNA special forces advanced into Khreibish district, one of the remaining pockets of resistance.
 Ten soldiers were also wounded.
-Commander Wanis Bukhamada stated that his forces had captured almost the entire district after a day of fighting.
+Commander Wanis Bukhamada stated that his forces had captured almost the entire district after one day of fighting.

 The LNA declared complete control of Sidi Akribesh according to a report on 11 November, with a warplane flying above to salute the soldiers.
 After the LNA's initial attacks were beaten back in August, Saiqa Special Forces had been called in to end the siege.
 However, Saiqa forces' spokesman Melod Zawi denied these reports as baseless, stating that military operations were still ongoing in Sidi Akribesh.